WWG Logo

 How do I gain experience?

 As with most things in life "learning by doing", is the best way to gain sufficient experience.
 Although you don’t receive any financial gain, time for print (TFP) can often help build your portfolio and your ease in front of the camera.
-Models must learn to fit the desires of the photographers, regarding the composition of the shots, and react accordingly, this is when you will move up to higher level.
+Models must learn to fit the desires of the photographers and/or clients, regarding the composition of the shots, and react accordingly, this is when you will move up to higher level.

 How do I build my portfolio?